Post Banner Image

 Read time: 5 minutes

 It’s been over six decades since Alaska and Hawaii became the most recent states to join the Union, in January and August of 1959, respectively.
 In the years since, the total number of stars on the American flag has remained exactly the same, though not for a lack of trying.
 Advocacy groups have led various pro-statehood efforts in several locations that could very well become the 51st state someday.
-If that were to happen, it would bring travelers the prospect of visiting a potentially exciting new destination without the hassle of crossing international borders.
+If that were to happen, it would be an exciting prospect for travelers, too.
 That got us curious: What exactly does it take to become a state?
 Here’s a look at the recent history of U.S. statehood and what it would take to add any new states in the future.

 Statehood During the 20th Century